Qiu-Zhimin/learngit/readme.txt

-How to use Git repository

-Git is a distributed version control system.
+Git is a version control system.
 Git is free software.

-ther ads